AltraMayor/gatekeeper/README.md

 ## How to Set Up

-### Install and Configure Dependencies
+### Install Dependencies and Configure Hugepages

 Install the following software dependencies:

     $ sudo apt-get update
     $ sudo apt-get -y -q install git clang doxygen hugepages build-essential linux-headers-`uname -r` libmnl0 libmnl-dev libkmod2 libkmod-dev libnuma-dev autoconf flex bison libncurses5-dev libreadline-dev

 Note: Both `libmnl0` and `libmnl-dev` are needed to compile and run `gatekeeper`, but only `libmnl0` is needed for simply running `gatekeeper`.
 Both `libkmod2` and `libkmod-dev` are needed to compile and run `gatekeeper`, but only `libkmod2` is needed for simply running `gatekeeper`.
 `libnuma-dev` is needed to compile the latest DPDK and/or support the NUMA system.
-The `autoconf`, `flex`, `bison`, `libncurses5-dev` and `libreadline-dev` packages are for BIRD.
+The `autoconf`, `flex`, `bison`, `libncurses5-dev`, and `libreadline-dev` packages are for BIRD.

-To use DPDK, make sure you have all of the environmental requirements: <http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#running-dpdk-applications>.
+To use DPDK, make sure you have all of the [environmental requirements](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#running-dpdk-application).

 Note that DPDK requires the use of hugepages; instructions for mounting hugepages are available in the link above.
+On many systems, the following hugepages setup is sufficient:

-Once the software dependencies have been installed and the hugepages have been configured, you are ready to build `gatekeeper`.
+    $ echo 256 | sudo tee /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages

-### Obtain Source
+### Build from Source

 Upon cloning the `gatekeeper` repository, you need to obtain the sources of the dependencies: